Limit of RLVR

 [2/3] For AIME and GSM8K, we manually inspected the CoT outputs and found that, in most cases, the base model produced at least one correct reasoning path—not just lucky guesses.

-[3/3] On datasets usch MATH500, where answers involve complex forms (roots, fractions, symbolic math) and are hard to guess, we again observed similar trends.
+[3/3] On datasets such as MATH500, where answers involve complex forms (roots, fractions, symbolic math) and are hard to guess, we again observed similar trends.

 Together, these results highlight the often underappreciated reasoning potential of base models.
 We're considering including a random sampling baseline in future work.